pingfu/iis-remove-server-headers/README.md

 1. Use the IISCrypto tool to lock down which protocols and algorithms are available for session negotiation https://www.nartac.com/Products/IISCrypto/Default.aspx

-2. Test the SSL cipher the webserver is exposing using the Qualys SSL Labs testing tool https://www.ssllabs.com/ssltest/index.html
+2. Test the available SSL cipher suites using Qualys SSL Labs testing tool https://www.ssllabs.com/ssltest/index.html